rba100/RedGate.Ipc/README.md

 in the consuming architecture. `InvalidOperationException` cannot be overridden, but should hopefully be a very exceptional case during development or with backwards compatibility.

-## Versioning API
+## API Versioning

-Internally the framework uses the assembly qualified name of proxy's interface type to match requests against implementations registered on the server.
+The framework uses the assembly qualified name of interface type to match client requests against server implementations.
 This can cause a problem if the interface asked for by the client isn't the exact same interface registered on the server.
-For example if the version of the assembly defining the interface changes it will be necessary to tell the `ServiceManager` what aliases to expect for backwards compatibility.
+For example if the assembly version or namespace of the interface changes it will be necessary to tell the `ServiceManager` what aliases to expect for backwards compatibility.
 Aliases are a substring match from the start of the interface name.

 	var sm = new ServiceManager();
 	sm.AddEndpoint(new NamedPipeEndpoint("my-service-name"));
 	sm.Register<MySoftware.Server.ISomeInterface>(new ServerImplementation());
-	sm.RegisterTypeAlias("MySoftware.Client.ISomeInterface", typeof(MySoftware.Server.ISomeInterface));
+	sm.RegisterAlias("MySoftware.Client.ISomeInterface", typeof(MySoftware.Server.ISomeInterface));
 	sm.Start();

-In the above example, clients requesting calls to `MySoftware.Client.ISomeInterface, MySoftware.Client 1.0.0.0, PublicKey=...` or any other interface starting with `MySoftware.Client.ISomeInterface` would be serviced by `ServerImplementation()`.
+In the above example, a client interface that is interpreted as `MySoftware.Client.ISomeInterface, MySoftware.Client 1.0.0.0, PublicKey=...`
+(or any other interface starting with `MySoftware.Client.ISomeInterface`) would be serviced by `ServerImplementation()`.
 It is obviously important that the interfaces are functionally identical or an `InvalidOperationException` will be thrown.

+Note: `RegisterAlias` maps a partial type name to an interface type.
+Consumers must also use `Register` to map that interface type to an implementation.

 ## Registering service implementation on the server